 Using the slow cooker method, all you have to do is poke a few holes in the whole spaghetti squash; put it in the slow cooker with a little water.
 Set it and forget it!
 If time isn't a factor, this is an easy method.
-There's no need to cut into the squash until it's done (and softened).
+There's no need to cut into the squash until it's fully cooked (and softened).
 Some spaghetti squashes have a much harder outer peel than others, and they can split and crack as you cut them in half.
 This method eliminates that mess and hassle.

-Using the Instant Pot (or pressure cooker), you cut it in half, scoop ot the seeds (or not), and cook the squash for 6 to 8 minutes.
+Using the Instant Pot (or pressure cooker), you cut it in half, scoop out the seeds (or not), and cook the squash for 6 to 8 minutes.
 If you want your squash in a hurry, this is the way to go.
 It's even faster than the microwave method!

 Separate the squash into spaghetti-like strands and top with spaghetti sauce or toss with butter and seasonings.
 A mixture of Parmesan cheese, basil, and olive oil is wonderful tossed with the strands.
 Or top it with your favorite meat sauce or a creamy Alfredo sauce.
 A simple seasoned white sauce with bacon is another excellent option.
 See the tips for some recipe ideas.

 Make sure to buy a spaghetti squash that will fit in your slow cooker or pressure cooker.